nopSolutions/nopCommerce-Docs/en/running-your-store/vendor-management.md

 ![addvendor](_static/vendor-management/vendor2.png)

-Define the following vendor’s details:
+Define the following vendor's details:

 * **Name** of the vendor
 * **Description** for the vendor